You can listen to the audio version of this article.

 You have worked hard enough to get to where you are, and it’s also because of hard work that you have earned enough money which allows you to have a comfortable lifestyle.
 Now, after years of working for yourself and your family, it’s now time for you to retire.

-- You have to be emotionally prepared.
 Retirement triggers a number of unhealthy emotions: anticipation and apprehension, loneliness, and loss of identity.
 According to one research, many people experience loneliness and depression in old age.
 Loneliness in retirement often stems from a sense of detachment from the world and a resulting lack of purpose, which then leads to shutting oneself away.

-- You can still get physically active.
 For previous generations, retirement often meant a change of pace both in terms of lifestyle and levels of activity, but healthy seniors are finding they can remain healthy and vibrant for quite a while with a regular exercise routine.

 We will not live forever – but it is up to us to optimise our happiness and experience.
 Whether moving to a new place, learning a new habit, or meeting new friends.
 You should look forward to this special stage of your life and embrace it.
 Times have changed: retirement is no longer about staying at home all day and looking after grandchildren.
 As a modern retiree you can be adventurous and find new ways to keep living life to the full.